 Author’s response:

 We thank the reviewer for the careful checking of Q-Q plots.
-As the P value problem mentioned in section Ref2.7, our provided P values are already the log transformed P value.
-Hence to take the –log10(P) again does not reflect the real P value here.
+As mentioned in section Ref2.7, our provided P values are already log transformed P values.
+Hence taking the –log10(P) again does not reflect the real P value here.
 We plotted the Q-Q plots as suggested by the reviewer in Fig. S13.
 Our P values follow the uniform distribution line.